sam596/WCA-Stats/bestaveragewithoutsubxsingle/sub10.md

 ## Fastest 3x3 Average without a Sub-X Single

-*Last updated using WCA Developer Export from Sat Jun 29 at 0009UTC*
+*Last updated using WCA Developer Export from Tue Jul 02 at 0109UTC*

 *The [World Cube Association](https://www.worldcubeassociation.org) is the source and owner of this information.
 This published information is not actual information, the actual information can be found [here](https://www.worldcubeassociation.org/results).*